IntelLabs/Hardware-Aware-Automated-Machine-Learning/Shears/README.md

 To implement the elastic adapter, we apply the BootstrapNAS feature supported in [OpenVINO™ NNCF](https://github.com/openvinotoolkit/nncf), which provides a suite of compression algorithms for neural network optimization.
 Note that we use the stage LR scheduler in NNCF, so the learning rate is set in the NNCF config file instead of the `learning_rate` of `TrainingArguments`.

+After completing the training, the weights of the trained super-adapter will be obtained in the `output_dir` directory, corresponding to the `adapter_model` of our released super-network, while `model_name_or_path` corresponds to `base_model`.
 ### Evaluation

-The math evaluation datasets can be downloaded from [LLM-Adapters](https://github.com/AGI-Edgerunners/LLM-Adapters).
+All evaluation datasets can be downloaded from [LLM-Adapters](https://github.com/AGI-Edgerunners/LLM-Adapters).
-We place them into the directory `datasets/`.
+Place them into the directory `datasets/`.
 ```
 git clone https://github.com/AGI-Edgerunners/LLM-Adapters.git
 mv LLM-Adapters/dataset/ datasets/